garrettsummerfi3ld/wxWidgetsInstallScript/README.md

 # wxWidgetsInstallScript

-A small Python script to install wxWidgets 3.2.1 and build automatically.
+A small Python script to install wxWidgets and build automatically on Windows.

 Tested on Windows 10/11 with Visual Studio 2022 (17)